joystackinfo/QUIZ-APP/README.md

 - **JavaScript** (ES6 Modules) – Quiz logic, category selection, progress bar, and notifications.

+ ---
 ## 💡 Usage 🖊️ / Setup
 1. Clone or download the repository.

-2. Open index.html in your browser.
+2. Open `index.html` in your browser.

+3. Enter your name to start.

-3. Select a category to start the quiz.
+4. Select a category to begin the quiz.

-4. Answer the questions by clicking on the options.

-5. View your score at the end and choose to Play Again or Change Category.
+5. Answer the multiple-choice questions.

+6. At the end of the quiz, view your score and choose:
+   - **Play Again** – Retry the same category
+   - **Change Category** – Pick a new category
+   - **View Full Leaderboard** – See top scores and your rank

+7. Use the **Back** button on the leaderboard to return to the score screen.

+ ---
+ ## ⚙️ Installation
+ Make sure you have **Node.js** and **MongoDB** installed.

+1. Navigate to the `backend` folder in your terminal.

+2. Run `npm install` to install dependencies.

+3. Create a `.env` file and set your environment variables (like `PORT` and `MONGO_URI`).

+4. Run `node server.js` to start the backend server.

+5. Open `public/index.html` in your browser to play the quiz.

+---

 ## 📦 Future Enhancements
 * 🔐 Add authentication (login/signup)
 * ⏳Timer for each question.
-* 🔊Sound effects and animations
+* Theme customization.

 ## 📬 Contact
 For questions or feedback, reach out  via email at [joynelsoninfo@gmail.com]